bortot-systems/DeveloperStore/README.md

 # DeveloperStore Project Documentation

 ## Overview
 DeveloperStore is a backend project designed to manage sales records and support operations like creating, updating, and canceling sales.
 It integrates key concepts like Domain-Driven Design (DDD) and event publishing to simulate real-world complexities.
-This project serves as a developer evaluation platform to assess competencies in:
+It includes competencies in:
 - Designing and implementing APIs.
 - Applying business rules effectively.
 - Leveraging event-driven architecture (RabbitMQ).